hellowac/mapnik-wiki-zh-cn/ManagingLargeXmlFiles.md

 # Managing complex map files using XML entities

 **Note**: you will need a copy of mapnik built against libxml2.
-This is not the default, please read the **Mapnik XML Support** for details.
+This is not the default, please read the **Mapnik XML Support** or [issue here](https://github.com/mapnik/mapnik/issues/3191) for details.

 Mapnik XML files can become quite complex.
 This tutorial introduces some techniques to keep large map files more maintainable.
 Specifically it